 - a residence order in force for the child under the Australian Family Law Act 1975

 - a specific issues order in force under the Australian Family Law Act 1975, giving you responsibility for the child’s long term or day-to-day care, welfare and development

 - guardianship or custody, whether jointly or otherwise, under a Commonwealth, state or territory law or a law in force in a foreign country.

 Evidence of your family relationship

-When there is not enough evidence to support a claimed family relationship, we might suggest you and the relevant family member have DNA tests to confirm the relationship.
+When there is not enough evidence to support a claimed family relationship, the Department of Immigration and Border Protection (the department) might request you and the relevant family member have DNA tests to confirm the relationship.

-If this happens, we will tell you what you need to do to arrange the test.
-We might not accept the results of tests done in any other way.
+If this happens, the department will tell you what you need to do to arrange the test.
+The department might not accept the results of tests done in any other way.
 You must pay for requested DNA tests.